kyma-project/cli/docs/gen-docs/kyma_provision_gardener_aws.md

       --cidr string                    Gardener Classless Inter-Domain Routing (CIDR) used for the cluster. (default "10.250.0.0/16")
   -c, --credentials string             Path to the kubeconfig file of the Gardener service account for a target provider. (required)
-      --disk-size int                  Disk size (in GB) of the cluster. (default 30) --disk-type string               Type of disk to use on the target provider. (default "pd-standard") -e, --extra NAME=VALUE               One or more arguments provided as the NAME=VALUE key-value pairs to configure additional cluster settings.
+      --disk-size int                  Disk size (in GB) of the cluster. (default 30) --disk-type string               Type of disk to use on the target provider. (default "gp2") -e, --extra NAME=VALUE               One or more arguments provided as the NAME=VALUE key-value pairs to configure additional cluster settings.
 You can use this flag multiple times or enter the key-value pairs as a comma-separated list.
   -k, --kube-version string            Kubernetes version of the cluster. (default "1.16")
       --machine-image-name string      Version of the shoot's machine image name in any environment. (default "coreos")